-Not enough is made of Samuel Eto’o’s back-to-back trebles.
+Not enough is made of Samuel Eto’o and his back-to-back trebles.

 Only eight times in the history of European football have a team won their domestic league, primary domestic cup, and Champions League in the same season.

 Eight times in 62 years.

 And Eto’o was a key member for two of those teams, in consecutive seasons.

-Pep Guardiola’s Barca side of the late 2000s is widely regarded as one of the greatest teams of all time.
+Pep Guardiola’s Barcelona side of the late 2000s/early 2010s is widely regarded as one of the ever greatest club sides.

-Questions were asked when Ronaldinho was deemed a luxury surplus to requirements but with Lionel Messi establishing himself as the world’s best player, the Catalan club swept aside all opponents with style.
+Questions were asked when Ronaldinho was deemed a luxury surplus to requirements but with Lionel Messi establishing himself as the world’s best player, the Catalans swept aside all opposition with style.

-Xavi and Andres Iniesta were influential as the tiki-taka revolution swept world football.
+Xavi and Andres Iniesta were the rhythm section as the tiki-taka revolution swept world football.

 Dani Alves made everyone re-evaluate the role of the modern full-back, while Carles Puyol’s heart-on-sleeve defending ensured, for all their flair and fancy, Barca had some steel.

-Every great side needs a clinical No9 and in Eto’o, Barca had one of the very best finishers of the era.
+Every great side needs a clinical No9 and in Eto’o, Barcelona had one of the very best finishers of the modern era.